PreschoolKindergartenFirst Grade

 The Protocol: How to Implement the 'Great Reset'

 Ready to try it?
-Don't announce a 'ban.'
-Instead, introduce 'Raw Reality Intervals.'
+Here is the parent-friendly truth, if you announce a “ban,” you usually get a battle.
+Instead, introduce “Raw Reality Intervals.”
+Small, predictable, and supported.
 Here is how to handle the three toughest battlegrounds using the Whizki Method.

 Scenario 1: The Car Ride